Of all animals raised for food, chickens likely have it the worst.

 While chickens bred for meat suffer in a multitude of ways, it’s egg-laying hens who likely experience the greatest mistreatment of any farm animal.

-Outside of California, the overwhelming majority of American hens are raised in “battery cages”—wire-bottomed cages where each bird gets approximately the floorspace of an iPad.
+Outside of California, the overwhelming majority of American hens are raised in “battery cages”—wire-bottomed cages where each bird gets approximately the floorspace of a sheet of copy paper.
 The birds spend their entire lives with insufficient room to freely move about or even spread their wings.
 This extreme crowding obviously exacts a steep psychological toll, so producers commonly sear off the ends of the hens’ beaks so they won’t peck one another to death.

 Imagine spending an entire lifetime alternating between standing on wire and sleeping pressed into it.
 It takes a hen more than 24 hours kept under these conditions to lay just one egg, which likely means that conventional eggs probably contain more misery per mouthful than any other food.
 Even though they could potentially live more than five years, most hens are slaughtered at about eighteen months due to declining egg yields.